|Buddhist Sanshin with 8 Immortals!

 the famous Chinese Daoist "Eight Immortals" (八仙 / Bāxiān).
 However, two of those Eight Immortals are women, one has

 a disabled leg and walks with a wooden crutch, and they are otherwise depicted quite individually (see below), whereas

-subjects in traditional Korean paintings, including those on the walls of Sanshin-gaks and Samseong-gaks, but they are
+main subjects in traditional Korean paintings, including those on the walls of Sanshin-gaks and Samseong-gaks, but

-almost never painted as the Chinese depict these standard eight.
-I would therefore assume that the artist indeed
+they are almost never painted as the Chinese depict these standard eight.
+I would therefore assume that the artist

-of icons.
+types of icons.
 Two mystical turtles-with-tails walk across the grounds towards the Sanshin.
-Both the Sun and the Moon are
+Both the Sun and the Moon

-shown in the sky, like in some Shamanic-Daoist and Neo-Confucian paintings (the il-wol motif) but not those of Sanshin or
+are shown in the sky, like in some Shamanic-Daoist and Neo-Confucian paintings (the il-wol motif) but not those of

-Dokseong -- but one is red and the other yellow, as if they are two suns -- and in fact the one on the left looks just like the
+Sanshin or Dokseong -- but one is red and the other yellow, as if they are two suns -- and in fact the one on the left looks

 A grove of bamboo is also in the background, on the right, and misty clouds, a pool and waterfall are vaguely suggested.

 Altogether then, this painting contains 9 out of the 12 traditional Ship-jangsaeng or symbols of longevity.